 - Interfaces in AUTOSAR have many more parts to them than most legacy architectures, which means that the management of the inter-component (and inter-team) resources must be carefully managed and controlled.
 Because the various parts of the interface can be spread across multiple AUTOSAR Extensible Markup Language (ARXML) files, managing changes through file-based configuration management systems can become difficult.

-- A stated goal of AUTOSAR is to commoditize the lower-level platform software development into a smaller group of tools vendors, while allowing application developers to focus their development on their own core intellectual property.
-In practice however, the tools vendors will prioritize resources to the highest-volume hardware, which can leave smaller players with more customized hardware in a dependent position to the vendor’s own roadmap, and cutting-edge users acting as beta testers for the Session Initiation Protocol (SIP) releases.
+- A stated goal of AUTOSAR is to commoditize the lower-level platform software development into a smaller group of tool vendors while allowing application developers to focus their development on their own core intellectual property.
+In practice however, the tools vendors will prioritize resources to the highest-volume hardware, which can leave smaller players with more customized hardware in a dependent position on the vendor’s own roadmap, and cutting-edge users acting as beta testers for the Session Initiation Protocol (SIP) releases.

 4. Plan for the organizational and resource changes that will be required.

 AUTOSAR defines the framework of the software architecture to structure the software development and flexible deployment architecture.
 This flexibility comes with the cost of additional formal roles which may not currently exist within the organization.

 One of those roles is the software architect, whose role is to manage the allocation of requirements to software components, but also to define the software interfaces and the creation of multiple architectural views of the software structure and organization.
 With an AUTOSAR application, architectural changes can only be made through the AUTOSAR tools, and changes between components must be coordinated.
 It is sometimes impractical to provide AUTOSAR tools and training to all developers in a large organization, and funneling changes through an architect can become a significant bottleneck in the process.